seokho-son/meetmap/README.md

 ./init.sh
 ```

 If a map.json file already exists, the program will ask whether to perform a new analysis or use the existing data.
-The analyzed data is saved in a temporary directory (tmp) and as a JSON file (map.json).
+The analyzed data is saved in a temporary directory (`tmp/`) and as a JSON file (`map.json`).

 ### API Endpoints
 1. GET /: Lists all available API endpoints.